On Multiple Sources of Income and Working Smarter Not Just Harder

 “Although it nets you P4,000 a month, it’s an active income that’s only slightly better than your eLoad business, which is semi-passive,” I noted.
 “Why not spend more time marketing and developing your business, maybe you could add more products or expand it.
 Ask your staff and customers for suggestions on how to improve your store.”

 “The same goes for your direct selling,” I continued.
-“It’s not earning much right now but from what I know, direct selling can be a good source of passive income once you are able to realize its full potential.”
+“It’s not earning much right now but from what I know, direct selling can be a good source of passive income once you can unlock its full potential.”

 In my opinion, there are three things you need to consider if you want to work smarter: